 05 of 07

 Now, stitch the center fabric in place.
 Use a contrasting color thread if you want your stitches to show.
-Use a complimentary color thread if you want to hide your stitches.
+Use a complementary color thread if you want to hide your stitches.

 06 of 07